30 Day Plank Challenge

 On the second to fifth days, combine regular planks with variations.
 Do a few sets of side planks as well as regular planks.

-You might also do some extended arm planks on the first five days.
-Hold yourself up with your arms extended to the floor, keeping your body straight like you do for regular planks.
+You might also do some extended arm planks during the first five days.
+Hold yourself up with your arms extended to the floor, keeping your body straight as you do for regular planks.

 You will probably need to take a few rest days in the middle If you don’t feel the need for rest days, you might not be training hard enough.